hengliusky/Cooperative-Learning-Deblur-SR/README.md

 ## 2. The proposed Cooperative Learning Deep Network
 <br>The detailed architecture of cooperative learning based joint image SR and deblurring network is shown in the below.</br>
 ![image](https://github.com/hengliusky/Cooperative-Learning_Deblur_SR/blob/master/imgs/model.png)
 <br>Our proposed deep network contains two sub-CNNs, where one is for HR details recovery and the other is deployed for motion details acquisition.
-At the same time, the two sub-CNNs are grouped cooperatively to reconstruct the final sharp and HR image.we use different color boxes to indicate diverse operations: Orange red box indicates convolution layers, grass green box corresponds to deconvolution
-layers, bright yellow box represents PRelu activation operation, sky blur box refers to sum operation, and brow box marks batch normalization (BN) layers.The benefits of employing such a cooperative learning enabled CNN model typically lie in: 1) adapting to the degradation type mismatch in a certain degree, 2) no need to pay special attention to the order of multiple degenerations, and 3) maintaining the independence of sub-tasks.</br>
+At the same time, the two sub-CNNs are grouped cooperatively to reconstruct the final sharp and HR image.The benefits of employing such a cooperative learning enabled CNN model typically lie in: 1) adapting to the degradation type mismatch in a certain degree, 2) no need to pay special attention to the order of multiple degenerations, and 3) maintaining the independence of sub-tasks.</br>

 <br>An example of residual structure</br>
 ![image](https://github.com/hengliusky/Cooperative-Learning-Deblur-SR/blob/master/imgs/residual.png)